 OUR USE OF GOOGLE ANALYTICS

 We use Google Analytics to monitor how our website is being used so we can make improvements.
 Our use of Google Analytics requires us to pass to Google your IP address (but no other information) - Google uses this information to prepare site usage reports for us, but Google may also share this information with other Google services.
 In particular, Google may use the data collected to contextualize and personalize the advertisements of its own advertising network.

 EG Cleaning Depot (Pty) Ltd does not guarantee that the Acts displayed on this website reflect the most recent version of those Acts after any possible amendments.

 EG Cleaning Depot (Pty) Ltd is not liable for any loss sustained or prejudice caused by a disregard of this warning.

-If you have questions or concerns regarding these Terms and Conditions, Policies or Statements you welcome to contact us at:
+If you have questions or concerns please refer to our Terms and Conditions, Policies or Statements.

 - Company Name: EG Cleaning Depot (Pty) Ltd

 - Physical Address: Crystal Crescent, Midstream, Centurion, Pretoria, Gauteng, 1692, Republic of South Africa(RSA)